 - Make the Beef Enchilada Mixture: Once hot, add the avocado oil and then add the ground beef.
 Cook the ground beef until no longer pink, breaking it up as it browns.
 Once the ground beef has browned, add the diced yellow onion and sauté until the onion starts to become translucent.
 Next, add the minced garlic, lime juice, salt, pepper, dried herbs, and spices.
 Cook for another 1-2 minutes and then remove from the heat.

-- Add the ground beef mixture, green chilies, black beans, diced tomatoes, lime juice, and enchilada sauce to a large mixing bowl and stir until well combined.
+- Add the ground beef mixture, green chilies, black beans, diced tomatoes, and enchilada sauce to a large mixing bowl and stir until well combined.

 - Next add the tortilla quarters and gently stir until well combined.